orbitmines/archive/projects/PENDING (2027?+) ; Physics (& Hardware).md

 ---

-What about dynamically changing rewrite rules, are those explored by anyone? ; some form of reprogrammability as foundational
+What about dynamically changing rewrite rules, are those explored by anyone? ; some form of reprogrammability as foundational\

+---

+Composability is Non-locality?